ember-learn/ember-blog/content/the-ember-times-issue-184.md

 ## [Ember Berlin Meetup with 4 talks 📽](https://www.youtube.com/watch?v=c-sWTZJ6nlM&ab_channel=Pusherl)

-You can binge watch four great talks from our friends at [Emberliners meetups](https://www.meetup.com/Ember-js-Berlin/).
+Four great talks from our friends at [Emberliners meetups](https://www.meetup.com/Ember-js-Berlin/) now available for binge watching!

 1. First up, is '[Embroider: from zero to route splitting in 3.5 weeks](https://www.youtube.com/watch?v=c-sWTZJ6nlM&t=540s)' by [Ben Demboski](https://github.com/bendemboski) which explores what it takes to update a large desktop Ember app to use Embroider.

 2. [Agathe Badia](https://github.com/Agathebadia) shows her fascinating work on creating a ['Colorblindness emulator with Ember, an A11y project'](https://www.youtube.com/watch?v=c-sWTZJ6nlM&t=2156s)

 3. [Francesco Novy](https://github.com/mydea) presents ['You could get used to this: Managing GraphQL data'](https://www.youtube.com/watch?v=c-sWTZJ6nlM&t=3480s) - a great primer on GraphQL in Ember.

 4. Lastly, [Michael Klein](https://github.com/levelbossmike) and [Clemens Mueller](https://github.com/pangratz) discuss '[On the development of reactive systems with Ember.js](https://www.youtube.com/watch?v=c-sWTZJ6nlM&t=5118s)' providing an insightful view on approaching Ember development as a reactive system using [ember-statecharts](https://ember-statecharts.com/) addon.

 These talks give a great snapshot lots of exciting developments happening around the Ember community 💗.